escalade

 - the callback returns a truthy value

-has reached the system root directory (eg,/
+escaladehas reached the system root directory (eg,/)

 Important:

-only deals with direct ancestry – it will not dive into parents’ sibling directories.
+Please note thatescaladeonly deals with direct ancestry – it will not dive into parents’ sibling directories.

-Notice: As of v3.1.0, escalade
+Notice: As of v3.1.0, escalade now

 includes Deno support!
 Please